Traken

 The Free plan gives you everything you need to get started — no limits, no paywalls.

-A paid Team plan is coming soon with per-seat pricing, integrations, API access, notifications, and more.
+A paid Team plan is coming soon with per-seat pricing, integrations, notifications, and more.

 // team